Hosting SNApps

 **Setup a clearnet and Lokinet accessible SNApp**

 If you want your SNApp to be accessible via Lokinet and your clearnet IP/Domain name then fewer changes are required.
-First open /etc/nginx/sites-enabled/default using:
+First open `/etc/nginx/sites-enabled/default` using:

 sudo nano /etc/nginx/sites-enabled/default

-Then add your .loki address (which you discovered in Step 2) as a server_name, after the changes your nginx default file should look something like this:
+Then add your .loki address (which you discovered in [Step 2](#step-2-finding-your-snapps-lokinet-address)) as a `server_name`, after the changes your nginx default file should look something like this:

 server {